WebAssembly/design/Modules.md

  * define the offset of a [data segment](#data-section) or [elements segment](#elements-section)

-An initializer expression is simply the binary encoding of a single WebAssembly expression, as defined in [BinaryEncoding.md](BinaryEncoding.md).
+An initializer expression is a pure WebAssembly expression that is encoded with the same [binary encoding](BinaryEncoding.md) as WebAssembly expressions.
+Not all WebAssembly operators can or should be supported in initializer expressions;
+initializer expressions represent a minimal pure subset of WebAssembly expressions.

-Clearly, not all WebAssembly operators can be supported in initializer expressions.
-In the MVP, to keep things simple while still supporting the needs of [dynamic linking](DynamicLinking.md), initializer expressions are restricted to the following nullary operators:
+In the MVP, to keep things simple while still supporting the basic needs of [dynamic linking](DynamicLinking.md), initializer expressions are restricted to the following nullary operators:
  * the four [constant operators](AstSemantics.md#constants); and
  * `get_global`, where the global index must refer to an immutable import.

-In the future, operators like `i32.add` could be added to allow more expressive load-time calculations.
+In the future, operators like `i32.add` could be added to allow more expressive `base + offset` load-time calculations.